It’s a funny old life with multiple sclerosis and I write about whatever’s on my mind, no matter how trivial or random, and not always about MS.

-I live in the UK with my son, The Teenager, and was diagnosed with MS in May 2012.
-I had my first course of Alemtuzumab (Campath/Lemtrada) in the summer of 2012 and had my second in 2013.
+I was diagnosed with MS in May 2012; I had my first course of Alemtuzumab (Campath/Lemtrada) in the summer of 2012 and had my second in 2013.
 In Autumn 2015, I had a third course.

 I’m chuffed to say that I was a finalist for the MS Society’s MS Digital Media of the Year 2013 award and again in 2016.
-Third time lucky?
-Possibly – I’ve been nominated as MS Society Campaigner of the Year 2017 (fingers, legs and toes crossed) – the ceremony takes place in May.
+I was also a finalist for the MS Society’s Campaigner of the Year 2017 and my boss was a finalist for Employer of The Year in 2018.

-In the meantime, I recently completed an MA in Creative Writing at Cardiff Metropolitan University and was awarded a Distinction for my dissertation, a contemporary re-working of ‘An Inspector Calls’, as a novella set in the social-care sector.
+In the meantime, I completed an MA in Creative Writing at Cardiff Metropolitan University and was awarded a Distinction as well as the MA Humanities Award for Academic Excellence.

 In Spring 2016, I was asked to be the MS advisor for the short film, ‘Spoon Fed’, starring Lesley Sharp (Scott and Bailey, The Full Monty) and Joseph Mawle (Game of Thrones), and I also had a walk-on part, an interesting, nerve-wracking and illuminating experience.

-I’m a member of the MS Society Cymru Wales Council and also take part in academic research for several organisations as a patient representative.
-I write for numerous websites, including The World Vs. MS (as a Committee member), Teva Pharmaceuticals (as a content adviser), the UK MS Society and many others and have been interviewed by BBC Wales on the topic of disability discrimination.
+As well as taking part in academic research for several organisations as a patient representative, I write for numerous websites, including Sanofi Genzyme (as a Committee member), Teva Pharmaceuticals (as a content adviser), the UK MS Society and many others and I have been interviewed by BBC Wales and BBC Radio Wales on the topic of disability discrimination.
 Aside that, I speak at conferences across the UK and Europe, most recently in Hungary, Athens and Copenhagen.

-pizzas protein shakes (things have changed since 2012) and Hollister t-shirts.
+pizzas protein shakes (things have changed since 2012) and expensive t-shirts.